malekbenz/malekbenz/_posts/2026-06-16-demystifying-sqlite-isolation-levels.md

 In a traditional client-server database, serializability is achieved using complex row-level or page-level locks ..etc

 SQLite takes a far simpler approach: **It serializes writes at the database level [file].** There can only be **one writer** to an SQLite database file at any given moment.
-Because multiple concur[...]
+Because multiple concurrent write transactions cannot coexist, anomalies like dirty writes, lost updates, and write skew are structurally impossible across separate connections.

 ---